Early prime time: Northern California tests

 A switch to early prime provided a tradeoff that potentially could hurt two constituencies.
 One was stations producing 10 p.m. newscasts, most notably KTVU.
-Another group was syndicators of programming to air in the "early fringe" or "prime access" hour from 7 to 8 pm, during which network-affiliated stations could not air reruns of network series or network-supplied programming because of the PTAR.
+Another group was syndicators of programming to air in the "early fringe" or "prime access" hour from 7 to 8 p.m., during which network-affiliated stations could not air reruns of network series or network-supplied programming because of the PTAR.
 Their switch was the reverse of that of the local affiliates; by exchanging the 7 p.m. hour for the 10 p.m. hour, their potential ratings would decline.
 One San Francisco-market program executive told Bill Mann of the Oakland Tribune that syndicators were "worried sick" about a switch.
 When KRON switched to early prime, King World Productions immediately moved to keep Wheel of Fortune and Jeopardy! in access by moving them to KGO-TV, which had been expected to pick up the shows in September.
 King World was estimated to generate one-sixth of its revenue in access hours from stations on the West Coast, making it particularly sensitive to early prime-induced time slot changes.
 In early prime scheduling (and the Central and Mountain time zones), access is a single half-hour at 6:30 p.m. instead of an hour.

 Two other stations came close to joining their counterparts.
 KXTV, the CBS affiliate in Sacramento, continued to contemplate switching to early prime; its general manager, Jim Saunders, told the San Francisco Chronicle, "In my opinion, 7 to 10 works better everywhere except in one city, and that's New York, where decisions get made."
 The remaining NBC affiliate in the three markets was KSBW in Salinas, which announced it would switch to early prime beginning February 8, 1992, the same day as KMST.
 Two weeks later, however, the station changed its mind and announced it would continue with traditional prime time, having originally guessed that ABC would follow suit.
 ABC, however, did not like the idea; it refused to switch KGO-TV or permit its San Jose affiliate, KNTV, do so.
 This decision proved beneficial for KGO, as it found itself the only local newscast at 11 p.m. with ratings described as "impressive" by Al Morch of the San Francisco Examiner.
 While KCRA had been permitted to air The Tonight Show at 10:35 with a PTAR waiver, the FCC in August 1992 denied the same to KRON and KPIX.
 KRON by that point had cut the original hour-long newscast to 30 minutes and programmed the syndicated Entertainment Tonight at 10:30.